 The Attribution module adds the user-resettable advertising identifier (IDFA) to each tracking call and, optionally, implements the Apple Search Ads API to gather attribution information.
-Learn more for details about Apple Search Ads.
+Learn more about setting up Apple Search Ads attribution.

 The following platforms are supported:

-Install the Attribution module with CocoaPods or Carthage.
+Install the Attribution module with Swift Package Manager, CocoaPods or Carthage.

 To install the Attribution module with CocoaPods, add the following pod to your Podfile:

-The framework is auto-instantiated.
-It has a dependency on the TealiumCore pod.
-Learn more about CocoaPods installation for iOS.
+Learn more about the CocoaPods installation for iOS.

 To install the Attribution module with Carthage, following these steps:

 Go to the app target’s General configuration page in Xcode.